 The Plight of the Rohingya

-Long considered one of the world’s most persecuted peoples, the Muslim Rohingya have no legal status in Burma and face severe discrimination, abuse, and escalating violence.
-In 2012, violent attacks, fanned by a campaign of virulent anti-Muslim hate speech that continues today, destroyed numerous Rohingya communities and displaced well more than 100,000.
-Today, the Rohingya in Burma are forcibly isolated, cut off from nearly all goods and services, and unable to provide for themselves.
-According to the United Nations, crimes against humanity have been, and continue to be, perpetrated against the Rohingya.
+Today, many Rohingya in Burma are forcibly isolated, cut off from necessary humanitarian assistance, and unable access basic services such as health care and education.
+According to the United Nations, crimes against humanity have been—and continue to be—perpetrated against the Rohingya.
 Their treatment, combined with statements by government, political, and religious leaders indicate that the Rohingya are being subjected to ethnic cleansing.

-While the Burmese government has signaled its intention to alleviate the plight of the Rohingya, little has as yet been done to address the fundamental causes of their suffering.
-Burma’s democracy movement has been largely silent about the treatment of the Rohingya.
+While the new democratically-elected Burmese government, led by Nobel peace prize laureate Aung San Suu Kyi, has signaled its intention to alleviate the plight of minorities, Burmese leaders have done little to address the ongoing violence targeting Rohingya and have not addressed the fundamental causes of their suffering.
+Leaders in Burma’s democracy movement have been largely silent about the treatment of the Rohingya.

 - Limits on the right to marry and bear children

-Rohingya must obtain official permission to marry and in some areas have been prohibited from having more than two children.
+Rohingya in some areas must obtain official permission to marry and in some areas have been prohibited from having more than two children.
 As a result, some 60,000 Rohingya children born in violation of these restrictions cannot be registered and are thus ineligible for all government services, including education.